hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_network_association.html.markdown

 Provides network associations for AWS Client VPN endpoints.
 For more information on usage, please see the [AWS Client VPN Administrator's Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/what-is.html).

-NOTE: This functionality has been consolidated into the `aws_ec2_client_vpn_endpoint` resource.
-This resource will be removed in an upcoming version of this provider.

 ## Example Usage

 ```hcl